awsdocs/amazon-mq-developer-guide/doc_source/connecting-to-amazon-mq.md

 ## Always Use Connection Pooling<a name="always-use-connection-pooling"></a>

-In a scenario with a single producer and single consumer \(such as the [Getting Started with Amazon MQ](amazon-mq-getting-started.md) tutorial\), you can use a single [http://activemq.apache.org/maven/apidocs/org/apache/activemq/ActiveMQConnectionFactory.html](http://activemq.apache.org/maven/apidocs/org/apache/activemq/ActiveMQConnectionFactory.html) class for every producer and consumer\.
+In a scenario with a single producer and single consumer \(such as the [Getting started with Amazon MQ](amazon-mq-getting-started.md) tutorial\), you can use a single [http://activemq.apache.org/maven/apidocs/org/apache/activemq/ActiveMQConnectionFactory.html](http://activemq.apache.org/maven/apidocs/org/apache/activemq/ActiveMQConnectionFactory.html) class for every producer and consumer\.
 For example:

 ```
 // Create a connection factory.